Table of Contents

 Symbols in Culture

 Symbols are a very important part of any culture.
-A symbol, depeding on the meaning, if taken outside the context would be meaningless or could have a completely different meaning in another culture.
+A symbol is meaningless when taken out of context or may have a completely different meaning in another culture.
 Gestures, flags, or symbols of love and hate are all part of symbolism in cultures.
-Therefore, a symbol is not in fact language, because a symbol is something that has a different meaning than its abstract meaning.
+A symbol is not actual language, because a symbol is something that has a different meaning than its abstract meaning.

 Flags can symbolize religion, nationalism or patriotism depending on the context and what is meant by the flag in a particular culture.
 On the other hand, a hand gesture can mean for instance you are crazy in one culture but simply mean you got a phone call in another!